Portland, the city that can’t just have one Santa Con. There are 3 every year so get ready.

 Things to know?

 Dress up!
-Buy a full Santa Suit.
-Some Portlanders are always looking for a reason to be angry so if you half ass it and only wear a hat, you will have people talk trash throughout the day.
+Some Portlanders are always looking for a reason to be angry so if you half-ass it and only wear a hat, you will have people talk trash throughout the day.
+Some groups may even ban you.
+They say they are a full participation event.
+No onlookers.
+Buy a full Santa Suit on Amazon.

 Bring Cash!!!
 You do NOT want to try to use a card in a bar with this many people but also most bars ban cards during this bar crawl because there is just too much work involved in hundreds of open Santa bar tabs.